So You Think You Can Dance (American TV series) season 4: Las Vegas week

-Finals
+Studio Shows

 Format

-As in seasons 2 and 3, the live shows began with 20 contestants, ten female and ten male.
+As in seasons 2 and 3, the studio shows began with 20 contestants, ten female and ten male.
 After pairs are assigned, couples pick a dance style out of a hat, are rehearsed by a choreographer, and perform their routine.
 Following the airing of the performances, home viewers vote for their favorite couple.
 The bottom three couples (six contestants overall) are then liable for elimination by the judges on the live, or broadcast on Broadcast delay in the western United States, results show.
 All six contestants perform a solo, after which the judges eliminate one female contestant and one male contestant.
 If the eliminated contestants are not from the same couple, their respective pairs form a new pair for the following week's performances.
 Once the field of contestants is narrowed down to the top 10, permanent partnerships dissolve and contestants draw their new partners from a hat each week.
 The judges no longer have any say in the elimination process; viewers call in to vote for their favorite individual contestant, and the female contestant and the male contestant with the lowest number of votes are eliminated each week.

 Because of the inclusion of performer William Wingfield into the top 20 contestants, Debbie Allen was ruled ineligible to perform duties as a Guest Judge during the Live Shows phase, as long as Wingfield remained in the competition.
 Wingfield is a Contemporary contestant from Nashville, Tennessee who trained under Allen at the Debbie Allen Dance Academy.
-He was sent homethe competition on July 24, 2008.
+He was sent home from the competition on July 24, 2008.
 Because of Wingfield being eliminated, Debbie Allen was technically able to guest judge for the top six episode semi-finals, but Adam Shankman was the guest judge instead.